JoshuaWengraf/JoshuaWengraf.github.io/_portfolio/2020_Magnetophonon_Oscillations_In_Graphene_With_A_Large_Applied_DC_Bias_Voltage.md

 ---
 title: "Magnetophonon Oscillations in Graphene with a Large Applied DC Bias Voltage"
-excerpt: "For my MSc (by research) project I measured the electron-phonon interaction in graphene spectroscopically with electrical transport measurements.
-This work was supervised by Dr Leonid Ponomarenko, Prof. Laurence Eaves, and Prof. Sir Andre Geim."
+excerpt: "For my MSc (by research) project I measured the electron-phonon interaction in graphene spectroscopically with electrical transport measurements. "
 collection: portfolio
 ---